 Also, film and television, don't really exist anymore.
 I mean, they do, but, television, is basically all on the internet and everything is basically a Youtube channel now, television as we know it ended around 2060, the last year they gave out the Primetime Emmy Awards, Best Drama went to "NCIS", basically because it was that show's last season.
 Movies are still around, but they're mostly resigned to the internet as well, most of them anyway, a few movies every year have runs in theaters, but it's less and less every year.
 "100 Years" is truly an exception.
 They were lucky to be able to find relics of the old technology in order to play the film on, 'cause technology in general has taken over everything, and just advanced so far beyond what anybody imagined.
 The microchips that we're given when we turn three, basically allow visual art to be shown on a whim, directly into our mind and from the outside perspective, we're all basically telekenetic, and can move everything by simply thinking it.
 (The chip, does have an off switch of course, 'cause these do cause some problems, but they're still wildly preferred over the alternative.)
 It's a pretty cool little advancement.
 Oh, btw, the "X-Men", completely lost popularity after these and other advancements became more popular, seeing those things in fiction, didn't make much sense.

-Technology like the flying car, or the jet pack, which may have been fantasy in the past, hasn't exactly evolved on a practical level, teleportation, basically eliminated much of the need for constant traveling.
+Technology like the flying car, or the jet pack, which may have been fantasy in the past, hasn't exactly evolved on a practical level, teleportation, basically eliminated much of the need for less primitive traveling methods to be used regularly.
 This has also made roads less trafficked and while cars are considered a status symbol, they're mostly brought out for special occasions now, and even then, most of the cars are classic hybrids with gas powered cars being ever-decreasing over time.
 This has made auto racing surprisingly more different as pit stops are less often, leading to more racing and in many cases, more crashes and injuries.
 NASCAR and IRL still exist for instance, in newer forms, but they've become more niche than ever.

 In terms of sports, professional football's popularity has waned in recent decades, after they adapted in 2035, the new, two-hand-touch motion-censor uniforms, to prevent/limit tackling.
 The NFL has fallen to 24 teams after eight eventually folded or were extracted.
 Horse racing has died out completely and horses are only mained grazed now for meat, which has become a major delicacy in many parts of the America.
 Boxing and MMA are the biggest current sports draw, as well as baseball, women's basketball and the newest sport that's quickly taking over football's spot, swatchball, which is a combination of golf, soccer, football and basketball.